xbzstudio/icodeapi/README.md

-## icodeapi, the The second generation of IcodeYoudao API framework.
+## icodeapi, the second generation of IcodeYoudao API framework.

 **More powerful and Faster than [TuringAPI](https://xbz-studio.gitbook.io/turingapi) and TuringIO.**